 990 AD: Avicenna wrote about health conditions such as convulsions, meningitis, tetanus, umbilical abscess and worms.

 The first pediatric hospital in the Western world is generally accepted to be the Hôpital des Enfants Malades, the Hospital for Sick Children in English, which opened in 1802 in Paris.
 The hospital is famed for the care of patients only up to the age of 15 years.

 The beginning of pediatric care centers in France then led to the spread to other countries throughout Europe.
 Soon afterwards, other pediatric hospitals were opened in Germany, Russia, Austria, Poland and England in the 19th century.
 The first hospital for children in the United States was opened in Philadelphia in 1855.

-The Enfants-Trouvés, a Hospice for Found-Children in English, was founded in 1964 in Paris, France.
+The Enfants-Trouvés, a Hospice for Found-Children in English, was founded in the 1600s in Paris, France.
 This was the first of a gradual transformation to separate institutions intended for the care of children with illnesses, separated from adults in hospitals.

 George Frederic Still was an instrumental physician from England who devoted his work to pediatrics as a specialty.
 He wrote the textbook entitled Common Disorders and Diseases of Children, which went on to guide the practice of many successive physicians who specialized in pediatrics.

 Dr. Abraham Jacobi is considered to be the father of pediatrics in America.
 He was a German pediatrician who came to New York in 1853 and formed several societies devoted to pediatric health, as well as children’s departments in the hospitals of New York.